Constance Markievicz became the first female MP 100 years ago. David Swanson takes a look at the background and politics of this remarkable person.

 A woman in combat

-Collaborating further with Connolly, she played an intrinsic role in the formation of the Irish Citizen Army (ICA) as workers maintained their radical spirit following 1913’s events.
+Collaborating further with Connolly, she played an intrinsic role in the Irish Citizen Army (ICA) as workers maintained their radical spirit following 1913’s events.
 The first armed working class revolutionary group in Western Europe, this proletariat militia believed in social as well as national liberation, and accepted women in their ranks whilst the IV maintained the sexist and Catholic traditions of the early 20th century regarding a woman’s place in combat.
 She tirelessly drilled and trained recruits whilst educating them about international socialist history, eventually being assigned as second-in-command to Michael Mallin in his detachment of the organisation.
 In 1916, an initially small band of workers which had become organised to defend strikes during the lockout had gained enough confidence to take on one of the most powerful imperial armies in the world during the Easter Rising.
 Markievicz’s strong-minded spirit and exceptional leadership was a significant factor in their development.

 The ICA temporarily set aside their differences with the IV to form a strong and courageous alliance against the British Army, who were well drilled for war because of their forays in Europe during the imperialist WW1.
 Markievicz was insistent that the Easter Rising would become the first step towards a socialist revolution in the country.
 Alongside Connolly, she famously warned that if they were successful, the ICA should hold on to their weapons as those who were their comrades today in the battle to remove colonialism from Dublin Castle would become their enemies in the future class divide to make socialism a reality in Ireland.
 Markievicz’s prediction would come to pass, but in rather different circumstances than the ICA had anticipated.